Sports, Wednesday, February 19th

 Prep Wrestling:

-Today marks the first day of the 2020 State Wrestling as the team dual tournament kicks off at Wells Fargo Arena.
+Today marks the first day of the 2020 State Wrestling Tournament as the team dual tournament kicks off at Wells Fargo Arena.

 In 1A the matchups are as follows: